robwierzbowski/jekyll-image-tag/readme.md

 Try to use a base image that is larger than the largest resized image you need.
 Jekyll Image Tag will warn you if a base image is too small, and won't upscale images.

-By specifying a `source` directory that is ignored by Jekyll you can prevent huge base images from being copied to the compiled site.
+By using a `source` directory that is ignored by Jekyll you can prevent huge base images from being copied to the compiled site.
 For example, `source: assets/images/_fullsize` and `output: generated` will result in a compiled site that contains resized images but not the originals.

 The `output` directory is never deleted by Jekyll.
 You may want to manually clean it every once in a while to remove unused images.

 Resizing images is a good first step to improve performance, but you should still use a build process to optimize site assets before deploying.
-If you're a cool kid, take a look at [Yeoman](http://yeoman.io/) and [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb).
+If you're a cool kid, take a look at the [Yeoman](http://yeoman.io/) generator for Jekyll, [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb).

 ## Contribute